Raynhuang/QLSC600D2_2025_M5A1/Report.md

 - The microscope used for SIM imaging is commercial - more accessible than custom built
 - Single molecule localizations performed with custom software
 - As previously stated, links are provided for open access code and software that were used for analysis.

+## Computer Vision
+## Paper 11: Organizing principles of astrocytic nanoarchitecture in the mouse cerebral cortex

+### Data availability and accesibility
+Data appears to be available and accessible.
+However, it is stated that all data reported in the paper can only be accessed upon request to the lead contact, who is the principal investigator of the lab which produced the article.
+Although lead contact information is provided, the response and delivery time will most likely vary and is dependent solely on the lead contact.
+Perhaps creating a webpage with downloadable links would resolve this concern by eliminating the need to first reach out to the lead contact.

+### Quality of experimental design
+Overall, the quality of the experimental design is simple yet complex.
+Given that the goal was to resolve astrocytic architecture, the authors wisely used imaging techiniques that yielded the highest resolution possible, focused ion beam scanning electron microscopy.
+With this approach and manual segmentation labour, the researchers were able to yield a detailed 3D reconstruction of astrocytes.
+In addition, the researchers reported ample quality control of the manual segmentation.
+The researchers were aware about the issues that may arise due to the nature of hand segmentation and made efforts to minimize error.
+In order to analyze the segmentation data,

+### Description of methods
+The methodology section of this article was certainly extensive and clearly organized.
+The authors subdivided this section logically into partitions such as tissue preparation for light microscopy, focused ion beam scanning electron microscopy, and 3D reconstruction.
+Quantification and statistical analysis was its own section that immediately followed.
+In total, there were 13 methodology subcategories with not a single detail appearing to be missed.
+The amount of information covered, although vast, was made digestible by the subsectioning and the chronological ordering.

+### Description of sample population/data under study
+The data analyzed was gathered from mice brain tissue and the researchers provided a sufficient amount detail about the organism strains.
+In addition to strain information, the authors also included a great amount of detail regarding the tissue collection procedure from the purchasing of the mice to the brain removal surgery.

+### Tool accessibility
+All resources and tools are accessible.
+This is shown through the article's clear and extensive key resources table which included information regarding all resource categories such as chemicals, organisms, and software.
+The table was well organized such that for each resource, there included its name, source company, and identification code.
+Having data information presented in the elegant table manner makes it easy for readers to obtain the exact same resources if needed.
+One concern is the sheer man power and time needed to perform this experiment specifically for the segmentation stage.